rua-js/rua-core/README.md

 and expose them in a single global variable for use.

 ## What is Rua
-Rua.js series' goal is to wrap lots of great javascript libraries, to make them much more easier to use.
+Rua.js series' goal is to wrap lots of great React.js libraries, to make them easier to use.

 You can simply treat it as an adaptor.